CMaheshBL/spring-petclinic/readme.md

       -  Pull image from JFrog: docker pull chandra2024.jfrog.io/project-docker/pet-clinic:1.0.87
       -  Run docker image and assign local port: docker run -p 8282:8181 chandra2024.jfrog.io/project-docker/pet-clinic:1.0.87
       -  URL to access petclinic application: http://localhost:8282/

+**Steps:**

+The current testing is done on Windows 11 OS.
+  - Have Docker Desktop installed
+  - Ensure Docker Engine is running.
+      - If not then go to the folder where docker is installed. cd "C:\Program Files\Docker\Docker\"
+      - run this command DockerCli.exe -SwitchDaemon
+  - Have Jenkins installed
+  - In Jenkins go to Manage Plugins and installed the below plugins
+      - Docker plugin
+      - Docker pipeline
+      - Docker Commons Plugin
+      - docker-build-step
+      - Artifactory plugin
+  - In Manage Plugins --> Tools -> Configure JFrog CLI installations and Docker installations
+  - In Manage Plugins --> System -> Configure JFrog - provide Server/Instance ID and use credentials (secret text).
+In advanced config - provide JFrog Artifactory URL and JFrog Distribution URL and test connection
+  - Create new project petClinic-test - select pipeline option.
+In configuration --> pipeline select "Pipeline from SCM" and Script path as Jenkinsfile
+  - Initiate Build

+  Troubleshooting
+  - If docker engine is not running, ensure docker engine is started and restart jenkins
+  - Issue in step Push Image to Artifactory due to npipe - unsupported protocol
+    - Open Docker Desktop.
+Go to Settings and enable "Expose daemon on tcp://localhost:2375 without TLS"
+    - Go to C:\ProgramData\docker\config\daemon.json and update the file as given below and restart Docker engine.
+        ```bash
+         {
+          "experimental": false,
+          "hosts": [
+        	"npipe:////./pipe/docker_engine_windows",
+            "tcp://0.0.0.0:2375"
+          ]
+        }
+        ```